History of clothing and textiles: Classical Period of the Philippines

-Classical Greece
+Classical Greece and Rome

 Fabric in Ancient Greece was woven on a warp-weighted loom.
 The first extant image of weaving in western art is from a terracotta lekythos in the Metropolitan Museum of Art, NY.
 The vase, c.
 550-530 B.C.E., depicts two women weaving at an upright loom.
 The warp threads, which run vertically to a bar at the top, are tied together with weights at the bottom, which hold them taut.
 The woman on the right runs the shuttle containing the weaving thread across the middle of the warp.
 The woman on the left uses a beater to consolidate the already-woven threads.

 Dress in classical antiquity favored wide, unsewn lengths of fabric, pinned and draped to the body in various ways.

 Ancient Greek clothing consisted of lengths of wool or linen, generally rectangular and secured at the shoulders with ornamented pins called fibulae and belted with a sash.
 Typical garments were the peplos, a loose robe worn by women; the chlamys, a cloak worn by men; and the chiton, a tunic worn by both men and women.
 Men's chitons hung to the knees, whereas women's chitons fell to their ankles.
 A long cloak called a himation was worn over the peplos or chlamys.

 The toga of ancient Rome was also an unsewn length of wool cloth, worn by male citizens draped around the body in various fashions, over a simple tunic.
 Early tunics were two simple rectangles joined at the shoulders and sides; later tunics had sewn sleeves.
 Women wore the draped stola or an ankle-length tunic, with a shawl-like palla as an outer garment.
 Wool was the preferred fabric, although linen, hemp, and small amounts of expensive imported silk and cotton were also worn.

+Ancient Europe

+Neolithic Age

+Fabrics in European neolithic cultures were based on flax and bast fiber.
+The first wool textiles show up in the Late Neolithic period.